 As tree planting increases across the country, so too does the demand for a diverse, skilled forestry workforce.

-There are a wide range of careers in forestry available for women from all backgrounds, from being a forester, ecologist, or tree surgeon, to working in conservation to scientific research.
-There are also lots of exciting wider roles linked to our nation’s forests, from business planning and management to leisure and tourism.
+There is a range of careers in forestry available to women of all backgrounds, from foresters, ecologists and tree surgeons to working in conservation and scientific research.
+There are also lots of exciting wider roles linked to the nation’s forests, from business planning and management to leisure and tourism.